BuildCircle/superheroes-ios/README.md

 1. Run the app - there are multiple problems.
 Please investigate and make the minimal fixes to make the app run.
 Hint: you may need an api key from superheroapi.com

-2. Looking at the Main Activity - how can we improve this?
+2. Looking at the Main View - how can we improve this?

 3. Please refactor the Main Activity to make the code more testable and maintainable